Luxamman/linux-desktop/README.md

 ## Debian desktop scripts

-The following scripts are designed to be used **after installing Debian 13** as a stable base system (GNOME desktop).
+The following scripts are designed to be used **after installing Debian 13 GNOME** as a stable base system (GNOME desktop).

+---

+## Philosophy

+- **Scripts for experienced users**
+- **A finished system for non-technical users**

+The scripts are meant to be executed by someone familiar with Linux basics.
+The resulting system, however, is designed for everyday users who should not need to touch the terminal at all.

+---

 ### Goal

+Fast installation for pros, usable system for users.
+Like for your parents or grandparents system.

 - Fast and repeatable setup
+- Migrate users from Windows to Linux with minimal friction
+- Use old or older hardware for loger
 - Up-to-date desktop applications via Flatpak
 - Minimal changes to the base system
 - Reduced maintenance effort